Deciding to adopt independently or through an agency can determine your journey.

 The following are the reasons you should choose an ethical private agency adoption:

 1. Agencies provide support.
 Support is so incredibly important.
+Support is possible if you adopt independently, but an agency can provide so much as well.
 An ethical agency will provide support for all parties.
 If a problem arises at any time, any party can go to the agency for help.
 Before setting up an expectant mother in a match, an ethical agency will try to find resources for her to be able to parent.
 During the match period, they will help negotiate the relationship.
 After an adoption, they will provide services for all parties.